 Detailed and easy-to-read information about the two cards can be found on the Seniors Card website.

-7. Will new card holders have reciprocal rights in other states?
+5. Will card holders have reciprocal rights in other states?

 Each Australian state and territory has their own Seniors Card scheme and some reciprocal arrangements are in place for using your NSW Seniors Card.